Jp-MWiedmer/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction
 EN: Machine Learning project to predict the survivors of the Titanic disaster.
 Uses the Titanic dataset.
-A SVM classifier was employed, obtaining 77% of accuracy on test set.has
+A SVM classifier was employed, obtaining 77% of accuracy on test set from Kaggle.

 The main file has functions and pipelines for

 1. Data preparation
 2. Model selection
 3. Hiperparameter adjustment